-- Starter lockout, which prevents the engine from being started in gear. - Gear lockout, which allows the engine RPM to be advanced in neutral safely. - Battery voltage warning indicator that warns the operator of high or low voltage supplied to the system (audible alarm). - Trolling feature that allows the operator to increase the engine speed in 50 RPM increments while operating at trolling speeds between 600 - 1000 RPM. - Station selection (a separate button with Yamaha controls) that allows the operator to transfer control from one station to another with the push of a button on boats with two helm stations.
+- Starter lockout, which prevents the engine from being started in gear. - Gear lockout, which allows the engine RPM to be advanced in neutral safely. - Battery voltage warning indicator that warns the operator of high or low voltage supplied to the system (audible alarm). - Trolling feature that allows the operator to increase the engine speed in 50 RPM increments while operating at trolling speeds between 600 - 1000 RPM. - Station selection that allows the operator to transfer control from one station to another with the push of a button on boats with two helm stations.
 Each station must be selected by the operator before the controls will operate from that station.